-Mark Pritchard, a spiritual teacher and author who writes with the name Belsebuub, studied out-of-body experiences for over 25 years.
-He writes that OBEs are something completely natural, where a person consciously experiences being in a parallel dimension of reality.
+Belsebuub is an author who has studied out-of-body experiences for nearly thirty years.
+He wrote that OBEs are something completely natural, where a person consciously experiences being in a parallel dimension of reality.
 The most common place that people experience when having OBEs is often referred to as the astral plane.

 Interestingly, while unconscious dreams are often vague, unreal or contain impossible elements, many conscious out-of-body experiences (OBEs) are very real and vivid and occur in an environment that looks more or less similar to the physical world.
 1 In some experiences people even see real physical objects or events non-physically which can be later verified physically.
 These are known to science as “veridical” OBEs.

-Belsebuub explains that this is possible because reality exists within all these multiple dimensions at the same time.
+Belsebuub explained that this is possible because reality exists within all these multiple dimensions at the same time.
 All physical things have their counterpart in the astral plane and in other dimensions as well.
 When someone has an out-of-body experience and is able to perceive clearly, they will be able see things that are objectively real and gain knowledge about them.
-In this way, Belsebuub, states, experiences out of the body can be a very valuable tool for learning and spiritual growth.
+In this way, Belsebuub stated, experiences out of the body can be a very valuable tool for learning and spiritual growth.